Interhyp/caddy-module-github-like-webhook-validation-payload/README.md

 # Caddy GitHub Webhook Payload Validation Module

-This Caddy handler module validates GitHub webhook payloads by using a shared secret.
-It ensures that the incoming webhooks are legitimate and come from GitHub, thereby enhancing security for your application.
+This Caddy handler module validates all GitHub-Like webhook payloads by using a shared secret.
+It ensures that the incoming webhooks are legitimate and come from GitHub or for example Spacelift, thereby enhancing security for your application.

 ## Directive